pypr/compyle/examples/README.rst

 .. _NumPy: http://numpy.scipy.org
 .. _Mako: https://pypi.python.org/pypi/Mako

-While CPy is simple and modest, it is quite powerful and convenient.
-In fact, CPy has its origins in PySPH_ which is a powerful Python package supporting SPH, molecular dynamics, and other particle-based algorithms.
-The basic elements of CPy are used in PySPH_ to automatically generate HPC code from code written in pure Python and execute it on multiple cores, and on GPUs without the user having to change any of their code.
-CPy generalizes this code generation to make it available as a general tool.
+While ComPyle is simple and modest, it is quite powerful and convenient.
+In fact, ComPyle has its origins in PySPH_ which is a powerful Python package supporting SPH, molecular dynamics, and other particle-based algorithms.
+The basic elements of ComPyle are used in PySPH_ to automatically generate HPC code from code written in pure Python and execute it on multiple cores, and on GPUs without the user having to change any of their code.
+ComPyle generalizes this code generation to make it available as a general tool.

 .. _PySPH: http://pysph.readthedocs.io

-These are the restrictions on the Python language that CPy poses:
+These are the restrictions on the Python language that ComPyle poses:

 - Functions with a C-syntax.
 - Function arguments must be declared using either type annotation or with a